NIMA-Enterprises/eslint-plugin-nima/README.md

 - **Medium**: sentences with examples (on the overview page).
 - **Full**: dedicated docs per rule.

+Before diving deep into what each rule does, I recommend readign the [Rule Overview Page](documentation/rules/index.md) where you can read a little bit about each rule and then you can see which one you want to dig into.

 The plugin currently provides these rules:

 - [no-handler-suffix](documentation/rules/no-handler-suffix.md)